ParmuSingh/face_swap/README.md

 - Someone please add de-convolution layers.
 - It needs more training and a way more diverse dataset.
 I'll be trying to upgrade it.
 For now, I've uploaded this for Siraj Raval's coding challange.
+- It seems like most outputs are the same.
+I don't know why this is happening.
+It probably just needs a diverse dataset.